alanepaull/xapi/recipes/vle/answered_questions.md

 		<td>ip address</td>
 	<tr>
 		<td>context.extension.courseArea [0..1]</td>
 		<td>The academic context in which this activity is situated (e.g. umbrella course, or parent area).
 This could be a UDD Module Instance ID or VLE Module ID..
-More information can be found on the <a href="vocabulary.md#course-area">vocabularies page</a>..</td>
+More information can be found on the [vocabularies page](/vocabulary.md#course-area).</td>
 		<td>JSON object</td>
 	<tr>
 	<tr>